Coldd Lassi Aur Chicken Masala

 Coldd Lassi Aur Chicken Masala (Cold Buttermilk and Chicken Masala) is an Indian romantic comedy web series starring Divyanka Tripathi Dahiya and Rajeev Khandelwal.
 Produced by Doris Dey & Suhail Zaidi it is directed by Pradeep Sarkar.
 The filming of the series began in February 2019 in Vadodara.
-The story revolves around two hotel management students, Nitya and Vikram who later become chefs.
+The story revolves around two hotel management students, Nitya and Vikram, who later become chefs.
 It marks the debut of Tripathi in the digital medium.
-The series premiered and started streaming on 3 September 2019 on ALT Balaji It is also available on ZEE5.
+The series premiered on 3 September 2019 on ALT Balaji.
+It is also available on ZEE5.

 Plot

-Fate brings ex-lovers Nithya, Indie Spice's head chef, and Vikram, a Michelin Star chef, together after 8 yrs.
-Memories of the lost love return along with the bitterness of the past.

-Vikram comes back to Nithya's life after 8 years.
+Fate brings former couple Nithya, Indie Spice's head chef, and Vikram, a Michelin Star chef, together after 8 yrs.
+Memories of the lost love return along with bitterness of the past.
+Vikram comes back into Nitya's life after eight years.
 They have a child together Vivaan.
-Revati and Nithya's restaurant is not doing well, and Vikram and Manira have bought shares in the restaurant.
-The present story has constant flashbacks of the past.
+Revati and Nitya's restaurant is not doing well, and Vikram and Manira have bought shares in the restaurant.